jito-foundation/jito-solana/docs/src/proposals/accounts-db-replication.md

 the existing `AccountMeta` in addition to the account data length in bytes.

-The `ReplicaAccountsServer`: this service is responsible for serving the `ReplicaAccountsRequest` and sends `ReplicaAccountsResponse` to the requestor.
+The `ReplicaAccountsServer`: this service is responsible for serving the `ReplicaAccountsRequest` and sends `ReplicaAccountsResponse` to the requester.
 The response contains the count of the ReplAccountInfo and the vector of ReplAccountInfo.
 This service runs both in the validator and the replica relaying replication information.
 The server can stream the account information from its AccountCache or from the storage if already flushed.
 This is similar to how a snapshot